Today’s post is introducing one of our secret weapons – the Shed!

 This was, without doubt, one of the best things we’ve ever done – and it’s normally a lot more stocked than that.
 What you see here is a bank of all the things we use a lot of on a Slimming World diet.
 We buy big whenever there is a great offer on, and keep the shed stocked.
 It means we can always rustle up a meal even if we have ‘nothing in’ – because how easy is it to ring for a Chinese when all you have in the fridge is a limp lettuce and FROMAGE BLOODY FRAIS.
 So what do we keep in ‘bulk’?

 - Branston beans – I can’t do cheap beans, they taste like pebbles in bumwater to me.
-At the other end of the spectrum, Heinz beans have gotten to be so sweet that diabetes is a serious concern.
+At the other end of the spectrum, Heinz beans have gotten to be so sweet.
 We buy slabs of beans from Costco for £7 for 24;

 - passata – a lot of SW recipes are tomato based, and we buy our passata from Aldi for 29p or so for the carton;